How to Disassemble an AR

 The upper receiver and lower receiver should now separate.

 NOTE: You should be able to pop these pins without any tools.
-If you have difficulty, you may use the bullet of an intact cartridge to push the pin out of the closed position.
+If you have difficulty, you can tap the right end of the pin with a non-marring hammer or use the bullet of an intact cartridge to push the pin out of the closed position.

 Step D2: Remove the Charging Handle and Bolt Carrier Group

-Retract the charging handle by depressing the lever.
+Retract the charging handle by retracting the lever and pulling the handle to the rear.
 The BCG will move with the charging handle.

 Lift the BCG out of the charging handle/upper receiver.